Supervised Guidance Training for Infinite-Dimensional Diffusion Models: Experiments

 We consider a one-dimensional inverse problem on $\Omega = [0,1]$, where the goal is to recover a real-valued function from finitely many noisy point observations.
 We generate functions as random superpositions of sinusoidal components with varying amplitudes, frequencies, and phases, yielding smooth and bounded functions.
 Pointwise observations are approximated by integration against a narrow Gaussian kernel, and additive Gaussian noise with standard deviation $\sigma = 0.01$ is applied.
 Additional details are provided in Appendix~\ref{app:sparse_observations}.

 All score models are based on a Fourier Neural Operator (FNO) architecture \cite{li2020fourier}, augmented with time embeddings as in \citet{yang2024infinite}.
-Notably, SGT uses a smaller network with $8 \times$ fewer parameter and is trained for half of the gradient steps compared to the conditional diffusion baseline.
+Notably, SGT uses a smaller network with $8 \times$ fewer parameter and is trained for half of the gradient steps compared to the conditional diffusion (full size).
+We also compare training the conditional diffusion with approximately the same number of parameters and training steps as SGT.
 We evaluate SGT under three choices of the preconditioner $C^k$ with $k \in \{0, \tfrac{1}{2}, 1\}$ (see \cref{sec:likelihood_bias}).

-To assess the quality of the estimated posterior, we evaluate the approaches on $K=64$ independent signals, drawing $N=200$ samples per observation.
+To assess the quality of the estimated posterior, we evaluate the approaches on $64$ independent signals, drawing $N=200$ samples per observation.
 We report both the mean root mean square error (RMSE) and mean energy score (ES) \cite{gneiting2007strictly}, see Appendix \ref{app:sparse_observations}.
 Quantitative results are given in \cref{tab:results_1d_pointeval} with samples in \cref{fig:point_evaluation}.
-We observe that SGT is able to beat the FunDPS approximation and comes close to a specifically trained conditional model.
-Further, we see that including the smoothness preconditioner into the architecture is able to produce better results, with $k\!=\!1$ giving the best results for SGT.
+We observe that SGT is able to beat the FunDPS approximation and comes close to a specifically trained full size conditional model.
+We also see that when the conditional diffusion is trained with approximately the same number of parameters and training steps as SGT, then SGT beats the conditional model.
+However, note that full SGT sampling involves both the unconditional model and the guidance model.
+Hence, the total number of parameters used during inference in SGT (unconditional and guidance networks) is larger than that of the conditional diffusion model.
+Nonetheless, whereas we only need to re-train the guidance network for a new observation setting, the conditional network has to be trained from scratch.
+Finally, we see that including the smoothness preconditioner into the architecture is able to produce better results, with $k\!=\!1$ giving the best results for SGT.

+\paragraph{Imperfect Score} We evaluate SGT and FunDPS for three different base models: 1) untrained base model (randomly initialised), 2) partly trained base model ($50$ epochs) and 3) the fully trained model.
+Quantitative results are presented in Table~\ref{tab:imperfect_score}.
+The performance of both approaches degrades under a worse unconditional base model.
+However, SGT can partly compensate for a imperfect unconditional model due to the training of the guidance term and is able to obtain a better ES and RMSE for the partly trained model than FunDPS for a fully trained model.
+Even in the case of a fully random base model SGT is able to roughly recover the true function, whereas FunDPS fails to produce a realistic sample, see Figure~\ref{fig:random_base_model} in the Appendix.